Q-Minh/nihu/dox/tut_elements.md

 \snippet elements.cpp surface elem type

 For the case of the surface element, the location gradient is a 3x2 matrix.
-The surface elements provides the function ::surface_element::get_normal to return the normal vector.
+The surface elements provides the function NiHu::surface_element::get_normal to return the normal vector.
 Note that this normal vector is not the unit normal.
 In three dimensions, its definition is \f$ {\bf n} = {\bf x},_{\xi} \times {\bf x},_{\eta}\f$.
 The Jacobian can be obtained as the norm of the normal vector.